Debashis Sarkar: Work

 Debashis Sarkar is the author of several books, some of which include Building a Lean Service Enterprise – Reflections of a Lean Management Practitioner (2016), How Can I Help You – 5 Mistakes to Avoid in Customer Service (2013), Lessons in Lean Management (2012), Lean for Service Organizations and Offices–Holistic Approach for Achieving Operational Excellence (2008), 5S for Service Organizations and Offices–A Lean Look at Improvement (2006) and Lessons in Six Sigma (2004) and Quality in Business (2003).
 He has conceptualized the DEB-LOREX Model, a holistic approach for service lean transformation.

 A book review, published in Mint described him as "an authority on Lean management".

 He served as the global head of reengineering at Standard Chartered, head of organizational excellence group at ICICI Bank and also held various leadership positions in Unilever, Marico and Coca-Cola.
 He also served as the chairman of the ASQ Automotive Division-Team India.

 Sarkar's writings have appeared in The Financial Express, The Smart Manager, Performance Improvement Journal and Quality Digest.
-He is also a columnist at multiple publications, including Huffington Post and The Economic Times of India.
+He is also a columnist at multiple publications, including Huffington Post and The Economic Times.